umalabs/authorization-enhanced-mail-system/AEMS_500.md

 **Usability and Privacy:** The resource mailbox is decoupled from the user's email address.
 This separation allows a user with a single email address to use multiple resource mailboxes side by side.
 Therefore, AEMS can keep official, business, personal, and healthcare correspondence separately on designated resource servers; the practical effect is that some critical data stored in this way never leave its resource server.
 **Content Repository:** With the capability to create, store, locate, send, receive, and share any content, including documents, images, audios, and videos, the proposed solution can be considered a promising Personal Content Repository.

-## References

 <p class="references">
-[1]&nbsp;I. Zboran, "Correlated Authorization," GitHub repository https://github.com/umalabs/correlated-authorization/raw/main/Correlated_Authorization.pdf.<br>
+[1]&nbsp;I. Zboran, "Correlated Authorization," GitHub repository, March 2022, https://github.com/umalabs/correlated-authorization/releases/download/v0.1/Correlated_Authorization.pdf.<br>
 </p>